 Like the complex church music and rhetoric of “A Dream” last time, I had trouble musically portraying the Gus Cannon/Papa Charlie Jackson vibe of the banjo playing bluesman.
 The banjo is just an instrument that I fight with, and no cheating of one-man-band multi-tracking could save me here I fear.
 Dom Flemons, Rhiannon Giddens, or someone better attuned to the banjo need to perform this.

 I spent an afternoon yesterday depressed at my failure to fulfill the promise of Fenton Johnson’s piece.
 Could one more mix fix this?
 Nope.

 I moped until I went to sleep.

-And then my son asked me this question in the morning.
+And then my teenager asked me this question in the morning.